h33raj/SKF-Code-Examples/flask/13-code_example--Secure_session_cookies--.md

     """
+REMARK Glenn: Please explain the HTTP Only flag also
 	Whenever a cookie is sent over a secured connection, the cookie should be set with the secure flag, in order to guarantee the integrity of the data it contains.
 	"""